 - Your co-ordination.
 Some devices (in particular the standard MDI) need more co-ordination than others.

 - Side-effects.
-Some of the inhaler drug hits the back of the throat.
+Some of the inhaled medicine hits the back of the throat.
 Sometimes this can cause problems such as thrush in the mouth.
 This tends to be more of a problem with higher doses of steroid inhalers.
-Less drug hits the throat when using a spacer device.
+Less of the medicine hits the throat when using a spacer device.
 Therefore, a spacer device may be advised if you get throat problems, or need a high dose of inhaled steroid.

 Often the choice of inhaler is just your personal preference.
 Most GPs and practice nurses have a range of devices to demonstrate, and let you get a feel for them.
 If you are unhappy with the one you are using then it is reasonable to try a different type after taking advice from your GP or practice nurse.